wso2/integration-studio-examples/api-management/3-sign-up-workflow.md

 This tutorial is part of a tutorial series on API advanced features.

-The previous tutorial is on [Blacklisting a User/Application](2-blacklisting.md).
+The previous tutorial is on [Blocking a User/Application](2-blocking.md).

 The next tutorial is on [Managing Multiple Tenants using API Manager](4-manage-tenants.md).